genXdev/GenXdev.Webbrowser/README.md

 -------------------------- EXAMPLE 4 --------------------------
 PS C:\>
 # Support for promises and more
-# this function returns all rows of all tables/datastores of all databases of indexedDb in the selected tab
+# thisfunctionreturns all rows of alltables/datastoresof alldatabases of
+indexedDb inthe selected tab
 # beware, not all websites use indexedDb, it could return an empty set
 Select-WebbrowserTab;
 Set-WebbrowserTabLocation "https://www.youtube.com/"